Hainexx/Suicides_Shiny_App_Dashboard/README.md

 On Mac you can install it by
 `xcode-select --install`, on Ubuntu Linux by
-`sudo apt-get install r-base-dev`, on Windows by installing Rtools.
+`sudo apt-get install r-base-dev` and on Windows just by installing Rtools.